michaelmarty/UniDec/readme.md

 Added commandline options to the Python code to allow -f "file.txt" to automatically launch the file with the program.
 Using -u/--unidec, -m/--meta, or -c/--chrom will launch UniDec, MetaUniDec, and UniChrom respectively with the launcher.

 Fixed bug with FPOP.
 Fixed bug with charge extraction in C code.
+Fixed bug with single scan Thermo files.
+Fixed bug with remove duplicates.

 Added a command line warning when data might be approaching the memory limit.